digitalbricklayer/techteapotcom/src/content/posts/stack-overflow-driven-development.md

 aliases: [/stack-overflow-driven-development/]
 ---

-The rise of <a href="http://stackoverflow.com/">Stack Overflow</a> has certainly changed how many programmers go about their trade.
+The rise of [Stack Overflow](http://stackoverflow.com/) has certainly changed how many programmers go about their trade.

 I have recently been learning some new client side web skills because I need them for a new project.
 I have noticed that the way I go about learning is quite different from the way I used to learn pre-web.